 Lake CX332 Summary

-The Lake CX332 are high-end road cycling shoes with the upper made from kangaroo leather.
+The Lake CX332 is a high-end road cycling shoe with the upper made from kangaroo leather.

 The leather stretches around your feet over time, providing excellent comfort.

-The fastening system consists of 2 BOA dials that ensure a tight and precise fit.
+The fastening system consists of 2 BOA dials that provide a tight, precise fit.
 As a result, you won’t experience excessive pressure or hotspots on your forefoot.

 You can also mold the carbon heel cups for an even better fit.
 I also recommend using cycling insoles.